norwegian to english translator app

 Is Reverso better than Google Translate?

 There is no doubt that machine translation has come a long way in recent years.
-Google Translate and Reverso are two of the most popular machine translation tools available today.
+Google Translate and Reverso are the most popular machine translation tools available today.
 To answer this question, it is first essential to understand the strengths and weaknesses of each tool.
 Reverso is a translation tool known for its accuracy, while Google Translate is known for its speed and ease of use.
 So, which one is the better option?
 It depends on the situation.
 If accuracy is the most critical factor, then Reverso is the better choice.
 However, if speed and ease of use are more important, then Google Translate is the better option.

 SayHi

 SayHi is an excellent translation app for Norwegian translation for a few reasons.
 First, it is very accurate.
-The app uses artificial intelligence to translate spoken words, and it does a great job of understanding the user’s intent.
+The app uses artificial intelligence to translate spoken words and does a great job of understanding the user’s intent.
 Second, it is fast.
 The app can translate Norwegian in real-time, so there is no need to wait for a translation.
 Third, it is affordable.
 The app offers a free trial, and the subscription is very reasonable.

 iTranslate